Rakeem Christmas: Personal life

 Christmas and his mother Landra Hamid moved to St. Croix when he was 2 years old.
 While he lived in the Virgin Islands, his mother died due to kidney failure at the age of 28.
 After his mother died, he remained in St. Croix and was raised there by his grandmother, Evelyn Hamid.
-When he was 13 years old he moved to Philadelphia, Pennsylvania to live with his aunt, Amira Hamid, who became his legal guardian.
+When he was 13 years old he moved to Philadelphia to live with his aunt, Amira Hamid, who became his legal guardian.

-Christmas was initiated as an honorary member of the Alpha Epsilon Pi fraternity during his sophomore year at Syracuse University.
+Christmas was initiated as an honorary member of the Alpha Epsilon Pi fraternity during his sophomore year at Syracuse.
 Christmas is thought to be the first player in Syracuse men's basketball history to finish his undergraduate degree in 3 years.

-Christmas is married to Jasmine Jordan, the daughter of Michael Jordan.
+Christmas was married to Jasmine Jordan, the daughter of Michael Jordan.
 Their son, Rakeem Michael Christmas, was born in May 2019.

+He welcomed his second child in 2024 with his girlfriend.